 We're here today to talk about the evolution of regulatory reform.
 For central bankers and financial regulators it's virtually de rigueur to emphasize the importance of taking a macroprudential approach to maintaining financial stability.
-Given the events of the past decade, this renewed focus on fostering a robust, resilient financial system is entirely appropriate.1 But what does this mean in practice?
+Given the events of the past decade, this renewed focus on fostering a robust, resilient financial system is entirely appropriate (see, for example, Group of Thirty 2010).
+But what does this mean in practice?

 The answer to this question differs across countries, depending on laws, institutions, and history.
-There are many countries with deep experience in this arena and many in the audience today have firsthand knowledge of implementing macroprudential policies.
+There are many countries with deep experience in this arena and many at this symposium have firsthand knowledge of implementing macroprudential policies.
 Given my own experience, I will take a decidedly U.S.-centric perspective, based on the unique legal, institutional, and market structures of my home country, where macroprudential policies are still relatively new and untested.
-Before I proceed any further, I should emphasize that my remarks reflect my own views and not necessarily those of anyone else in the Federal Reserve System.